research-ag/icrcX/icrcX.md

 In particular, we do not want to burden the services with the necessity to log all internal transactions.
 Hence, this restrictions is made to offload all logging to the ICRC-1 ledgers.

-### Why does the standard not include deposits via allowances?
+### What are the benfits of using notify vs allowances?

-It is planned to add a version of `notify` that takes an allowance and an amount as arguments.
+Allowances are simpler to process for the service.
-The service will then draw the specified amount directly from the allowance.
+Overall transaction fees are lower if an allowance is used for multiple deposits.

-While allowances provide a simpler flow for the service, we do not have them as the only solutions because:
+Deposits into subaccounts are provided in case:

-* there may be ICRC-1 ledger that do not support ICRC-2
+* the ICRC-1 ledger does not support ICRC-2
-* there may be wallets that do not support ICRC-2 (currently most)
+* the user's wallet does not support ICRC-2 (currently most)
-* deposits can be made directly from exchanges
+* the user wants to make a deposit directly from an exchange

 ## Open questions